Reading Japanese Food Labels: Kanji Cheatsheet

 Food Restrictions & Allergens

-Ok, you have the right product in your hands, it looks familiar, but you’re not quite sure if it contains potential ingredients you may be allergic to or simply want to avoid.
-Refer to the list below, which contains useful phrases for food restrictions and ingredients to avoid if you have allergies or restrictions—or to this guide if you need more detailed terms for natural foods and dietary restrictions.
+Okay, you have the right product in your hands—it looks familiar—but you’re not quite sure if it contains potential ingredients you may be allergic to or simply want to avoid.
+The list below contains useful phrases for food restrictions and ingredients to avoid if you have allergies or restrictions—or refer to this guide if you need more detailed terms for natural foods and dietary restrictions—or this one for more about food allergies in Japan.

 Japanese | Rōmaji | English |